asantaga/wiserHomeAssistantPlatform/README.md

 Before you can use the component you need to find the HeatHub secret key, this involves a couple of steps.

-1. On your hub, press the setup button and the led should flash.
+1. On your hub, press the setup button and the led should flash green.
-2. Use your phone or tablet and connect to the wifi SSID (you should now see available) that is Wiserxx_xxxxxx
+2. Use your phone or tablet and connect to the wifi SSID (that you should now see available) that is Wiserxx_xxxxxx
 3. Once connected to this wifi network, open your browser and go to `http://192.168.8.1/secret`
 4. You can then copy your key to an email to send to another device or copy and paste into the HA config if setting up integration via your phone/tablet.
-5. When finished, either wait for hub to revert to led on constant or repower it (quicker to repower).
-Must be in non flashing mode to setup integration.
+5. When finished, press the setup button again and wait for hub to revert to a constant green led or repower it.
+The hub must have a constant green light to setup the integration.
 6. Configure using Home Assistant Configuration -> Integrations where your hub should have been auto discovered

 ![Hub Discovery](docs/discovery.PNG)